4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 We have a pseudo-terminal now(which is dumb).

 As we don't have a hint about how to get user access (we just know the username, which should be earth because it is the dir name in */home/*) we can try to escalate directly to root.
 Attackers often  forget that getting superuser access automatically grants them access to any user account.
 Of course the most common case is to get user access first and use this access level to escalate to root.
-In our situation we already have access to an account (apache) and we don't have a clue how to get access to earth user account.
+In our situation we already have access to an account (apache) and we don't have a clue how to get access to the earth user account.
 It is more logical to try escalating directly to root; if we hit a dead end then we can come back to try again getting user account.
 If we get root access we save time to get user account access.

 ### Escalation to root